 Back in 2015, I was living in Santa Cruz, CA for a couple months.
 Thanks to its proximity to San Francisco, I often made my way up to the city to meet a friend of mine who is a passionate photographer.

 He grew up in the area and knows the best San Francisco night photography spots which I’d like to share with you here.

 It was actually my first time doing long exposure shots back then, so the quality of my photos is not as good as it is now.

 Nevertheless, the locations I’m listing here still provide the same, amazing views on San Francisco’s most iconic places and your photos will probably look much better than mine!

 I’ve included the GPS coordinates so you’ll have an easy time looking up the exact locations on Google Maps.

-5 Best San Francisco Night Photography Spots (according to me and my local friend):
+5 Best San Francisco Night Photography Spots (according to my local friend and myself):